stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

 This script is to add the reclaimed buffer for admin down ports back to the shared buffer pool.

-It will be called in the following scenarios:
+It will be invoked in the following scenarios:

 - Adjust the shared buffer pool and shared headroom pool on the fly after the ports have been admin down
 - Adjust the shared buffer pool and shared headroom pool in `db_migrator` for comparing with the default buffer configurations against the current value.